N-Pacm4n/dark_crawler/README.md

 This tool scans different search engines for a dork and return URL's.

-[This tool is under development phase]
+[This tool is under development phase some features might not work]

 # Requirements
-1. python3
+1. Linux
+2. Python 3 or above
 ```
 apt-get install python3
 ```
-2. kali linux

 # How to
 ```